AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 **Output:** `{ "clans": [ClanSummary, ...], "updatedAt": 1740002400000 }`
 **Errors:** `UNAUTHENTICATED`, `INVALID_ARGUMENT`, `FAILED_PRECONDITION`

-**Notes:** If the cache doc is missing (fresh deploy), call `refreshClanLeaderboardNow` once or wait for the cron job (every five minutes) to run.
+**Notes:** If the cache doc is missing (fresh deploy), call `refreshClanLeaderboardNow` once or wait for the cron job (every six hours) to run.
 The callable does not rebuild the cache automatically.

 ---